OBDDimal/FeatureIDE-Service/README.md

 Use the CLI Main Method to start the Application and use the different options to get your needed Files.

-Value for option --path should be always provided in command line.
+Value for option --path should be always provided in command line. <br />
-Usage: featureide-cli options_list
+Usage: featureide-cli options_list <br />
 Options:

-    --path, -p -> Input path for file or directory. (always required) { String }
+   --path, -p -> Input path for file or directory. (always required) { String } <br />
     --slice, -s -> The names of the features that should be sliced separated by ','.
-For example: Antenna,AHEAD. { String }
+For example: Antenna,AHEAD. { String } <br />
-    --check, -c -> Input path for the second file that should be checked with the first one. { String }
+    --check, -c -> Input path for the second file that should be checked with the first one. { String } <br />
-    --algorithm, -alg -> The algorithm to generate a configuration sample as csv file { String }
+    --algorithm, -alg -> The algorithm to generate a configuration sample as csv file { String } <br />
-    --all, -a [false] -> Parsers all files from path into all formats.
+    --all, -a [false] -> Parsers all files from path into all formats.  <br />
-    --dimacs, -d [false] -> Parses all files from path into dimacs files.
+    --dimacs, -d [false] -> Parses all files from path into dimacs files. <br />
-    --uvl, -u [false] -> Parses all files from path into uvl files.
+    --uvl, -u [false] -> Parses all files from path into uvl files. <br />
-    --sxfm, -sf [false] -> Parses all files from path into sxfm(xml) files.
+    --sxfm, -sf [false] -> Parses all files from path into sxfm(xml) files. <br />
-    --featureIde, -fi [false] -> Parses all files from path into featureIde(xml) files.
+    --featureIde, -fi [false] -> Parses all files from path into featureIde(xml) files. <br />
-    --t, -t [0] -> The t wise pairing that should be covered by the configuration sample { Int }
+    --t, -t [0] -> The t wise pairing that should be covered by the configuration sample { Int } <br />
-    --limit, -l [2147483647] -> The maximum amount of configurations for the configuration sample { Int }
+    --limit, -l [2147483647] -> The maximum amount of configurations for the configuration sample { Int } <br />
-    --help, -h -> Usage info
+    --help, -h -> Usage info  <br />

-For Example:
+For Example:  <br />
--p "FeatureIDE.xml" -s "Antenna"  --> This command takes the FeatureIDE.xml File and slices out the Feature Antenna -p "FeatureIDE.xml" -c "FeatureIDE2.dimacs"  --> Checks if the Hashes of both files are the same after Converting it to the same format
+-p "FeatureIDE.xml" -s "Antenna"  --> This command takes the FeatureIDE.xml File and slices out the Feature Antenna <br />
+-p "FeatureIDE.xml" -c "FeatureIDE2.dimacs"  --> Checks if the Hashes of both files are the same after Converting it to the same format <br />
--p "FeatureIDE.xml" -alg "yasa_50" -t 2 -l 10  --> This command takes the FeatureIDE.xml File and gives an sampling for the model with the parameters iterations 50, 2-wise and a limit of 10
+-p "FeatureIDE.xml" -alg "yasa_50" -t 2 -l 10  --> This command takes the FeatureIDE.xml File and gives an sampling for the model with the parameters iterations 50, 2-wise and a limit of 10 <br />
--p "FeatureIDE.xml" -u  --> This command takes the FeatureIDE.xml File and converts it to an uvl file
+-p "FeatureIDE.xml" -u  --> This command takes the FeatureIDE.xml File and converts it to an uvl file <br />

-All of the Files are saved after the operation in the "files/output" directory which is completely cleared before saving any files.
+All of the Files are saved after the operation in the "files/output" directory which is completely cleared before saving any files. <br />

 ## How to Use API NOT UPDATED